-The goals, criteria and processes on this bond will be explained to investors by publishing the Joint Local Government Green Bond Framework to which this bond refers on the website of JAPAN LOCAL GOVERNMENT BOND ASSOCIATION (hereinafter referred to as "JLGBA") with which JCR has evaluated this bond as highly transparent.
+The goals, criteria and processes on this bond are stated in the Joint Local Government Green Bond Framework.
+The framework is also published on the website of JAPAN LOCAL GOVERNMENT BOND ASSOCIATION.
+Consequently, JCR has evaluated this bond as highly transparent.